 - You can generally redeem your investments and get your current market value at any time.

 - You can use them in your RRSP, RRIF, RESP, RDSP, TFSA or non-registered account.

 So what’s the difference?
 Who offers these products?

 - Segregated funds: Life insurance companies

-- Mutual funds: Investment management firms
+- Mutual funds: Investment management firms and banks

 Why is this important?